LOrtenzo/Ortenzo-portfolio/README.md

 (She/Her/Hers)

 # What I Hope To Learn
 Honing my data visualization skills is part of the effort I described above.
 That's why I'm taking this "Telling Stories with Data" class.
 In my experience, and in research by the National Science Foundation and other organizations, Americans don't understand statistics.
-Data can be easily manipulated to mislead those who aren't equipped to challenge them.
+Data can be easily manipulated to mislead those who aren't equipped to interpret them correctly.
 Creating clear, compelling data visualizations can communicate and educate in ways that will make us smarter collectively.
 That is my mission.

 # Portfolio
-Check here for my visualizations!
+Check below for my visualizations

-# Assignment 3 & 4
+# Assignments 3 & 4

 Original Data Visualization
 Table 8: https://nasaa-arts.org/wp-content/uploads/2019/02/NASAA-FY2019-SAA-Revenues-Report.pdf

 I chose this visualization, because I have a lifelong involvement in the performing arts and sing professionally, and am interested in arts funding nationwide.
 I also think that it has a compelling story to tell about which states are supporting the arts at the highest levels which may surprise readers, but is getting lost in this table.
 I felt I could make it more compelling.

-My Process
+# My Process:
 When I did the first critique, I found that the story of how the percentages of arts funding by state compared was lost in two ways.
 First, the table provided the data alphabetically, which didn't show a ranking of state funding from largest to smallest.
 Secondly, it had random blue highlighted sections that were confusing, because they didn't indicate anything in particular.
 It was just a design.
-I used bar charts in my wireframes to show this ranking.
+I used bar charts in my wireframes below to show this ranking.

 In both wireframes, I had the range of percentages on the y-axis and the state abbreviations on the x-axis with vertical bars showing the values for each.
-In one wireframe the state abbreviations were above each bar, and in the other they were below each bar.
+In Wireframe #1 the state abbreviations were above each bar, and in Wireframe #2 they were below each bar.
 The feedback I got was that it was hard to read these abbreviations (it was a hand drawing, so I expected that).
 Viewers also said that they wanted to know the source of the information and to see the percentages clearly for each state.
 The bars alone weren't precise enough to show the specific values.
 It took time and thought to figure out what each percentage was.
-For these reasons, I decided to create a chart with horizontal bars, the percentages at the ends of each bar, and the state names spelled out on the y-axis.
-I think it's cleaner and clearer to read and understand the ranking of arts funding by state.
+For these reasons, I decided to create a chart with horizontal bars with the percentages at the ends of each bar, and the state names spelled out on the y-axis.
+I think it's cleaner and clearer to read and easier to understand the ranking of arts funding by state.
 I used the same color scheme as the report from which the original visualization came to indicate how the redesigned version could replace the original.

 # Redesigned Data Visualization